AgeBK/ak-fine-wine/README.md

 The site uses NextAuth for authentication where a user can be logged in (this is a requirement to access the admin panel in the site)

 The site uses a Postgres database hosted by Vercel with all of the products for the site.
-Various calls are made to the db for fetching data displayed through out the site.
+Various calls are made to the db for fetching data displayed throughout the site.
 Examples are

 - fetch by wine category
 - fetch by wine category and variety